 I will add that it’s never a good idea to choose the least expensive option because that typically leads to disappointment.

-One of the advantages of lip fillers is that they’re made using hyaluronic acid, a molecule that’s naturally produced by the body.
-One of its benefits is that the results can be reversed using hyaluronidase, an enzyme that melts hyaluronic acid rapidly and safely.
+An advantage of lip fillers is that they’re made using hyaluronic acid, a molecule that’s naturally produced by the body.
+The results can be reversed using hyaluronidase, an enzyme that melts hyaluronic acid rapidly and safely.

 It’s also important to remember that maintaining the results requires periodic touch-up treatments because fillers don’t last forever.
 Depending on the filler used, the results can last between 6 and 12 months for lip injections.

-If you’d like to see the results produced for actual patients, you can visit my photo gallery of before-and-after pictures.
+If you’d like to see more results produced for actual patients, you can visit my photo gallery of before and after pictures.
 I also encourage you to follow my Instagram account to see additional photos and videos of various treatments.